NSW COVID-19 statistics

-Vaccine doses administered by NSW Health notified in the last 24 hours to 8pm 14 April 2021.
+Vaccine doses administered by NSW Health notified in the past 24 hours to *8pm, 8 May 2021.
 Includes first and second doses.
 NSW Health’s vaccination clinics generally operate Monday to Friday.
 Therefore, there are a limited number of vaccines administered on weekend days and public holidays due to planned closures.

 Map of NSW COVID-19 positive cases and testing by postcode